privacyidea/privacyidea/doc/eventhandler/index.rst

 **tokenrealm**

 In contrast to the *realm* this is the realm of the token - the *tokenrealm*.
-The action is only triggerd, if the token within the event has the given tokenrealm.
+The action is only triggered, if the token within the event has the given tokenrealm.
 This can be used in workflows, when e.g. hardware tokens which are not assigned to a user are pushed into a kind of storage realm.